Unique Slovakia

 If you hear somebody say that Slovakia is the heart and centre of Europe, it’s not a joke.
 It´s in a beautiful spot at Kremnické Bane in Central Slovakia.

-Few people know that in the Slanské Hills, there are deposits of precious opal.
-This is an extraordinary phenomenon of a global perspective, as nowhere in the world was opal mined in such a large scale.
+Few people know that the Slanské Hills contain deposits of precious opal.
+This is a globally unique phenomenon, as nowhere else has opal been mined on such a scale.

-Master carver Jozef Pekara needed more than 15 years to finish the Bethlehem in Rajecká Lesná.
-It is a true rarity, since it’s the largest wooden moving Bethlehem set in Europe.
+Master Woodcarver Jozef Pekara spent more than 15 years creating the Bethlehem in Rajecká Lesná.
+It is a true rarity, since it’s the largest wooden mechanical nativity scene in Europe.

-No other country has, compared to its size, as many mineral springs as Slovakia.
+No other country has as many mineral springs relative to its size as Slovakia.

-It is said that the European wilderness ceased to exist centuries ago.
-But you can still find it in Slovakia!
-In the Poloniny National Park on the border with Poland and Ukraine, there is an untouched wild forest called the Wolf Mountains with trees over a thousand-years-old.
+It is often said that true European wilderness disappeared centuries ago.
+Yet it can still be found in Slovakia!
+In the Poloniny National Park, on the border with Poland and Ukraine, lies an untouched wild forest known as the Wolf Mountains, with trees over a thousand years old.